BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Related Work

 \subsection{Feature based}

-Methods falling into this category perform feature engineering based on information extracted from Twitter user profiles and their activity patterns.
-Researchers utilize traditional machine learning or neural network classification algorithms for bot detection.
-These approaches employ different sets of user characteristics as feature sets, including user metadata \cite{kudugunta2018deep}, tweets \cite{miller2014twitter}, description \cite{hayawi2022deeprobot}, temporal patterns \cite{mazza2019rtbust}, and follow relationships \cite{feng2021satar}.
-Moreover, some aim to enhance the scalability of feature-based methods \cite{yang2020scalable}, discover unknown bot accounts using correlation-based techniques \cite{chavoshi2016debot}, and improve the trade-off between precision and recall in bot detection \cite{morstatter2016new}.
-However, creators of bot accounts are increasingly aware of the features utilized by the research community, leading to novel bot implementations designed to evade detection based on known features \cite{cresci2020decade}.
-Consequently, existing feature-based methods face several challenges in the accurate detection of these new bot accounts \cite{feng2021satar}.
+Methods falling into this category apply feature engineering based on information extracted from Twitter user profiles and their activity patterns.
+Researchers use traditional machine learning or neural network classification algorithms for bot detection.
+These approaches employ different sets of user characteristics as feature sets, including user metadata \citep{kudugunta2018deep}, tweets \citep{miller2014twitter}, user name \citep{beskow2019its}, description \citep{hayawi2022deeprobot}, temporal patterns \citep{mazza2019rtbust}, and follow relationships \citep{feng2021satar}.
+Moreover, some of them aim to enhance the scalability of feature-based methods \citep{yang2020scalable,abreu2020twitter}, discover unknown bot accounts using correlation-based techniques \citep{chavoshi2016debot}, and improve the trade-off between precision and recall in bot detection \citep{morstatter2016new}.
+However, the creators of bot accounts are increasingly aware of the features utilized by the research community, leading to novel bot implementations designed to evade detection based on known features \citep{cresci2020decade}.
+Consequently, existing feature-based methods face several challenges in the accurate detection of these new bot accounts \citep{feng2021satar}.